GrandeMan/CropDate/README.md

 # CropDate

-Concept for an agriculture app based on the work of the AgriNeTT team
+Concept for an agriculture app that provides updates on crop prices.
+Based on the work/info of the AgriNeTT team